JPMorgan pressed by Senate Democrats on racial discrimination reports

-WASHINGTON, Dec 20 (Reuters) - A group of five U.S. senators sent a letter on Thursday to JPMorgan Chase & Co., asking it to explain what it was doing to address what they described as “a troubling list of discriminatory practices” related to race.
+WASHINGTON (Reuters) - A group of five U.S. senators sent a letter on Thursday to JPMorgan Chase & Co.
+(JPM.N), asking it to explain what it was doing to address what they described as “a troubling list of discriminatory practices” related to race.

 The letter was signed by five prominent Democrats, including presidential candidate Elizabeth Warren and the top Democrat on the Senate banking panel, Sherrod Brown.